zchee/golang-wiki/SliceTricks.md

 a = append(a[:i], append(b, a[i:]...)...)

 // The above one-line way copies a[i:] twice and
-// might allocate at most twice.
+// allocates at least once.
-// The following verbose way only allocates at
+// The following verbose way only copy elements
-// most once and copy elements in a[i:] once.
+// in a[i:] once and allocates at most once.
-// But as of Go toolchain 1.16, due to lacking of
+// But, as of Go toolchain 1.16, due to lacking of
 // optimizations to avoid elements clearing in the
 // "make" call, the verbose way is not always faster.
 //